Are you having trouble sleeping?

 According to the American Academy of Sleep Medicine (AASM) Clinical Practice Guidelines, certain criteria merit that CPAP should be used as a treatment of choice.

-If a CPAP machine is determined to be the right course of action for treatment; Dr. Neil Gupta, Pulmonary, Critical Care and Sleep Medicine specialist at Advocate Aurora Health and an AASM Fellow, reminds you to keep these tips in mind:
+If a CPAP machine is determined to be the right course of action for treatment; Dr. Neil Gupta, a Pulmonary, Critical Care and Sleep Medicine specialist at Advocate Aurora Health and an AASM Fellow, reminds you to keep these tips in mind:

 - Make sure you have the right type of CPAP mask.
 CPAP masks come in many different sizes and configurations.
 For example, there are masks that are just used in the nose, while others can be full face masks that cover both your mouth and your nose.
 Depending on how you sleep, one of these configurations might work better than the other.